DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/02_how-to-guides/how-to-get-account-information.md

 ## Goal

-Query infomation of an EOSIO account
+Query infomation of an DCD account

 ## Before you begin

 * Install the currently supported version of `dcdcli`

 [[info | Note]]
-| The dcdcli tool is bundled with the EOSIO software.
-[Installing EOSIO](../../00_install/index.md) will also install the dcdcli tool.
+| The dcdcli tool is bundled with the DCD software.
+[Installing DCD](../../00_install/index.md) will also install the dcdcli tool.

-* Acquire functional understanding of [EOSIO Accounts and Permissions](https://developers.eos.io/welcome/v2.1/protocol/accounts_and_permissions)
+* Acquire functional understanding of [DCD Accounts and Permissions](https://developers.eos.io/welcome/v2.1/protocol/accounts_and_permissions)

 ## Steps